IanSaucy/ArticleSegmentation/README.md

  We briefly explored other methods for accomplishing this task, mainly AWS Textract.
 Although textract tends to do very well with structured data, we did not see a good performance on our dataset.
 About the only thing it could infer was *rough* column/row data.
 These divisions often did not indicate the actual location of columns/rows and did not do as good of a job as the model we utilized.

  # 13. Extra Resources

+ ## 13.1.
+EDA

+ Some of our EDA work lives in [EDA](EDA/).
+May or may not be useful for future work.

+ ## 13.2.
+Other Tools

+ [Origami](https://github.com/poke1024/origami) is a tool that is built upon the same model we used(built by the same researcher) that attempts to solve a very similar problem.
+Results look promising from this tool but we where unable to get it to run on our systems.
+In code documentation is a bit lacking as well.

+## 13.3.
+Research Papers

  Here we provide a list of extra resources that anyone else working on this project might find helpful.